-- First, your child comes up with 3 “Stars,” or things she already does well.
-This can be anything from running fast to solving math problems to comforting her friends when they’re feeling sad.
+- First, your child comes up with 3 “Stars,” or things they already do well.
+This can be anything from running fast to solving math problems to comforting their friends when they’re feeling sad.

-- Talk to your child about HOW she became so good at these “Stars.”
-Did she have to practice?
+- Talk to your child about HOW they became so good at these “Stars.”
+Did they have to practice?
 How long did it take to learn?
-Or did she magically acquire these skills overnight?
+Or did they magically acquire these skills overnight?

 - Next, have your child come up with a “Wish.”
 The “Wish” is something that your child needs or wants to work on (a goal).

-- Ask your child WHAT she can do to help make her wish come true.
-Explain to her that this isn’t chance; it’s choice.
-She can choose to take steps that will lead to the fulfillment of her wish.
+- Ask your child WHAT they can do to help make their wish come true.
+Explain that this isn’t chance; it’s choice.
+They can choose to take steps that will lead to the fulfillment of their wish.

 Make sure that you or your child write everything down.
-If your child is old enough, it’s a good idea to have her write about her progress toward her wish on occasion.
+If your child is old enough, it’s a good idea to have them write about their progress toward their wish on occasion.

 Psychology professor Gail Matthews found that writing down your goals on a regular basis makes you 42% more likely to achieve them.

-Having your child share her hopes and dreams with you makes her more likely to achieve them too.
+Having your child share their hopes and dreams with you makes them more likely to achieve them too.
 Dr. Matthews found that people are even more likely to achieve their goals if they share them with a friend (or parent) who believes they will succeed.

 The Big Life Journal is a great place to record your child's dreams, ask big questions and have meaningful conversations.
 You can also explore how others turned their dreams into reality.
 Topics include: Be Persistent, Effort Is Key and Make a Difference in the World.